Eating Prawns During Pregnancy – Health Benefits & Tips

-Is it Safe to Eat Prawns When Pregnant?
+Is It Safe to Eat Prawns When Pregnant?

 While some seafood needs to be avoided during pregnancy, prawns are generally safe when procured from a non-polluted source and cooked thoroughly.
 However, during pregnancy, moderation is the key for every food you add to your list.
-Consuming prawns in excess, or not adhering to certain precautions while consuming prawns, can lead to adverse effects during pregnancy.
+Consuming prawns in excess or not adhering to certain precautions while consuming prawns can lead to adverse effects during pregnancy.
 In case of doubt, always consult your doctor before the consumption of any food item.

 Health Benefits of Eating Prawns

 Prawns are a rich source of Vitamin D, Vitamin B12, iron, zinc, choline, iodine, copper, and phosphorus.
 Essential to improving immunity, thyroid function, and brain development, they are also helpful in the development of bones and teeth.

-- Rich in Omega 3: This fatty acid is found abundantly in prawns.
+This fatty acid is found abundantly in prawns.
 Studies have shown that it helps in developing the eyes and nerve connections in the foetus.

-Should Prawns be Avoided in Pregnancy?
+Should Prawns Be Avoided in Pregnancy?

 Some pregnant women may face the risk of prawn allergy during pregnancy.
 Here are some risks associated with prawns during pregnancy and information on whether you need to be on your guard: